 Each parish councillor is duty-bound to abide by the Members’ Code of Conduct, a copy of which is available on this website.
 As part of the Code members are required to publicise specific items of information in the Members’ Register of Interests which is compiled and maintained by the Monitoring Officer at Bromsgrove District Council.

 The link to the Members’ Register of Interests is available here

 I am an active member of the Bournheath community having lived most of my life so far in the Bromsgrove district.
 I am a keen supporter of the community with a special interest in health and safety issues and the environment and have worked with a cross-section of service providers to progress drainage improvements for our residents.
 I also represent the district’s parish councils on the Bromsgrove Safety Partnership.
-In May 2015 I was elected to serve the new district council ward of Perryfields which is complementary to my role as chairman at Bournheath PC.
+In May 2019 I was elected to serve the district council ward of Belbroughton and Romsley which is complementary to my role as Vice Chairman at Bournheath Parish Council.